 Thank you for stepping INTO THE WOODS.

-The woods of nature’s landscape and my mindscape are my places to listen.
-They are animated with the stories, events, scenes, motions, and emotions of my life.
-I walk into the woods to remember and reclaim what I have lost, what I have let go, what I have held onto, what I want to take with me as I make my way through the sixth decade of life, and what I need to release.
-In the knots and textures of the wood, the faces in the bark, the light through the canopy, the shadows of the trunks, the tracks in the dirt, the community of trees, and the whispers there, I find endless inspiration to write.
+The woods of nature’s landscape and of my mindscape are my places to listen.
+They are animated with the stories, events, scenes, motions, and emotions of life.
+I walk into the woods to remember and reclaim what I have lost, what I have let go, what I have held onto, what I need to release, and what I want to take with me.
+In the light through the canopy, the knots and textures of wood, the faces in bark, the shadows of trunks, the tracks in dirt, the community of trees—and the whispers there—is endless inspiration to write.

-My writing process is a quest “into the woods” where anything might happen, for better and worse.
-I task myself with procuring magical things from my past and present, my memories and dreams, my everyday experiences, the silence between the rumbles and the whispers, the shadows real and imagined, my longings and protracted heartbreaks, simple moments and complicated entanglements, good people I have loved and lost, and the landscape of home and not-so-faraway places.
-Surprised where the journey takes me, I discover a wellspring of emotion, creativity, intuition, and wisdom.
+My writing process is a quest “into the woods” where anything may happen.
+I task myself with procuring wonder—from my past and present, my memories and dreams, my everyday experiences, the silence between the rumbles and the whispers, the shadows real and imagined, my longings and protracted heartbreaks, simple moments and complicated entanglements, good people I have loved and lost, and the landscape of home and not-so-faraway places.
+I am often surprised where the journey takes me.

-I examine life closely.
-Collecting true stories from the past and the present, I am honest with what they reveal to me about a place, a person, an animal, and my own nature.
+Telling stories from the past and the present, I try to examine them closely and be honest with what they reveal to me about a place, a person, an animal, and my own nature.
 My walks into the woods—both the literal and the metaphorical woods—reverse the curse I sometimes put on my own heart.
 I walk out of the woods not always with my heart’s desire but with a lesson learned or a new awareness realized.